 In September 2015 I was also asked to be a panellist at the prestigious Prix Italia event in Turin speaking about news and UGC.
 Topics included how to deal with trauma reporting and the ethics of UGC.

-I have also spoken to various teams in the BBC Newsroom, BBC World Service and at BBC Monitoring about my experiences
+I have also spoken to various teams in the BBC Newsroom, BBC World Service and at BBC Monitoring about my experiences and best practice.